derrickoswald/CIMApplication/MaximumFeedIn/README.md

 ```
 spark-submit --master spark://sandbox:7077 --conf spark.driver.memory=2g --conf spark.executor.memory=2g /opt/code/MaximumFeedIn-2.11-2.4.4-2.6.0-jar-with-dependencies.jar --help
 MaximumFeedIn 2.11-2.4.4-2.6.0
-Usage: MaximumFeedIn [otions] [<CIM> <CIM> ...]
+Usage: MaximumFeedIn [options] [<CIM> <CIM> ...]

-Calculate maximum feed-in power without reinforcement or exceeding voltage, current or power constraints.

-  --help                   prints this usage text
-  --version                Scala: 2.11, Spark: 2.4.4, MaximumFeedIn: 2.6.0
-  --quiet                  suppress informational messages [false]
   --master MASTER_URL      spark://host:port, mesos://host:port, yarn, or local[*]
   --opts k1=v1,k2=v2       Spark options [spark.graphx.pregel.checkpointInterval=8,spark.serializer=org.apache.spark.serializer.KryoSerializer,spark.ui.showConsoleProgress=false]
   --storage_level <value>  storage level for RDD serialization [MEMORY_AND_DISK_SER]
   --deduplicate            de-duplicate input (striped) files [false]
+  --logging <value>        log level, one of ALL,DEBUG,ERROR,FATAL,INFO,OFF,TRACE,WARN [OFF]
+  --checkpoint <dir>       checkpoint directory on HDFS, e.g. hdfs://... []
+  --verbose                turns on the INFO messages logging [false]
   --three                  use three phase computations [false]
   --precalculation         only calculates threshold and EEA existence for all HAS, assuming no EEA [false]
   --trafos <TRA file>      file of transformer names (one per line) to process []
   --export_only            generates glm files only - no solve or analyse operations [false]
   --all                    process all transformers (not just those with EEA) [false]
   --erase                  clean up (delete) simulation files [false]
-  --logging <value>        log level, one of ALL,DEBUG,ERROR,FATAL,INFO,OFF,TRACE,WARN
-  --checkpoint <dir>       checkpoint directory on HDFS, e.g. hdfs://...
-  --simulation N           simulation number (precalc) to use for transformer list
+  --simulation N           simulation number (precalc) to use for transformer list [-1]
-  --reference N            simulation number (precalc) to use as reference for transformer list
+  --reference N            simulation number (precalc) to use as reference for transformer list [-1]
   --delta D                delta power difference threshold for reference comparison [1.00000e-06]
-  --precalcfactor D        factor to multiply precalculation results for gridlabd [2.50000]
+  --precalcfactor D        factor to multiply precalculation results for GridLAB-D [2.50000]
-  --cosphi D               power factor for new photo-voltaic installations [1.00000]
+  --cosphi D               power factor for photo-voltaic installations, positive leading, negative lagging [1.00000]
   --voltage_threshold D    the voltage threshold for the feeder of the house under test [3.00000%]
   --voltage_threshold2 D   the voltage threshold for neighboring feeders of the house under test [3.00000%]
   --ignore_other           ignore cable currents on neighboring feeders [false]
-  --cable_impedance_limit  cables with higher impedances for R1 will not be processed with gridlabd [5.00000]
+  --cable_impedance_limit D cables with higher impedances for R1 will not be processed with GridLAB-D [5.00000Ω]
-  --workdir <dir>          shared directory (HDFS or NFS share) with scheme (hdfs:// or file:/) for work files
+  --workdir <dir>          shared directory (HDFS or NFS share) with scheme (hdfs:// or file:/) for work files []
+  --outputfile <file>      name of the SQLite database results file [simulation/results.db]
   <CIM> <CIM> ...
 CIM rdf files to process
+  --version                Scala: 2.11, Spark: 2.4.4, MaximumFeedIn: 2.6.0

+Calculate maximum feed-in power without reinforcement or exceeding voltage, current or power constraints.
 ```

-_NOTE: It is important to understand that options before the jar file are consumed (and normally understood) by `spark-submit`, while options after the jar file are passed to the `MaximumFeedIn` program.
+_NOTE: It is important to understand that options before the jar file name are consumed (and normally understood) by `spark-submit`, while options after the jar file are passed to the `MaximumFeedIn` program.

-The resulting SQLite database is created in the local directory `./simulation/results.db`, i.e. the path relative to where the `spark-submit` command was executed.
+The resulting SQLite database is `simulation/results.db`, i.e. the path relative to where the `spark-submit` command was executed.

 ## Options

-### quiet
-Together with the --logging option and log4j.properties configuration of Spark, this controls if informational messages from the application are emitted.

 ### master
 Allows specifying the Spark master (same meaning as spark-submit) when `MaximumFeedIn` is run in debug mode in a development environment.
 Normally this should not be used by end users.
 Within the program, the Spark session is accessed via `getOrCreate`, so it should be benign to specify the same master as for `spark-submit`.